-Independent study and completion of a paper on a topic approved and directed by a SAA faculty member.
-Repeatable for credit - maximum three.
+In this course, students complete a paper on a topic approved and directed by a SAA faculty member through independent study.
+Repeatable for credit - maximum three credits.
 Prerequisite: admission to student affairs administration in higher education MSED program.
 Consent of instructor.
-Offered Fall, Spring, Summer.
+Offered Occasionally.